robashton/robashton/README.md

 This has been the case for about ten years now, before then

 - I was a "journeyman" (snark), wandering around the globe doing discrete/focused jobs for companies and learning how everybody else liked to do things.
-- I was a consultant working as a "technical expert" for a huge international company in Belgium building data analytics tools in Silverlight (lol)
+- I was a consultant working as a "technical expert" for a huge international company building data analytics tools in Silverlight (lol)
 - I was a .NET developer working as a technical lead for an SME near Oxford

 I have been known to talk at conferences, although I do less of that these days.
 My popular talks were about Javascript and .NET and I don't do those things any more and nobody wants to hear about functional programming because heaven forbid people be shown something outside of their comfort zone at these things.